Northeastern-Electric-Racing/Embedded-Base/cangen/README.md

 Message guide:
 1. Use previous examples for most things
-2. For CompositeField, use points: - !CANUnit as many times as needed.
-CANUnit does take in all metrics a normal CANField does
+2. Use an existing formatter if possible.
+To create a new one, add it to Format.py and RustSynth.py.
+Name it what it does if it could be reused by unrelated functins (ex. divide by 100 --> divide100) or if its very obscure use whats its used for (ex. multiply by 0029 in IMU datasheet --> acceleration).

 Note: Single bit messages are memcpy-ed wrong by default, you may need to use `reverse_bits` in `c_utils.h`
 Note: Please use big endian whenever possible, as that is the standard at which our MC, Charger Box, etc. expect it.
+Use `endian_swap` in `c_utils.h`

 ### Directory Structure
 ```